 Storage & serving ideas

-Store these keto marshmallows store well when sealed in a bag or a container.
+These sugar-free keto marshmallows store well when sealed in a bag or an airtight container.
 No need to refrigerate, they hold up well stored at room temperature, but you can toss them in the fridge.
 They do not freeze well, so I do not recommend it.
 Since the carb count is SO low, I imagine a stack of these will be gone in no time flat.

-They melt just like the real deal in hot chocolate, and you can toast them just like real marshmallows too!
-Allulose does tend to burn quicker than sugar, so my advice is to go slow when roasting.
+They melt just like the real deal in hot chocolate, and you can toast them just like real marshmallows, too!
+Allulose does tend to burn quicker than sugar, so my advice is to go slow when roasting, and don’t let them catch fire.

 These Keto Marshmallows are as good as the real thing.
 The texture is bang on, and the taste is just like squishy pillows of sweet vanilla goodness.